Optometry Through the Years

 “The events of the past century say much about where Optometry bas been foretell accurately where Optometry is going.”
 (John Classe)

-The History of the development of Optometry as a profession is more than exciting episode of a profession’s struggle to achieve its present state of development.
+The history of the Optometry is more than exciting episode of a profession’s struggle to achieve its present state of development.
 From its humble beginning as craft, then as a trade, and finally as a profession.
 Optometry won and lost battles, was vilified and maligned, suffered indignities, went into extreme sacrifices and conquered all attempts to contain its growth.

 Philippine Optometry